12th Army (Wehrmacht): History

+Campaign in the west

 The 12th Army was activated on October 13, 1939, with General Wilhelm List in command.
-First seeing defensive action along the Siegfried Line, the army was involved in the invasion and occupation of France.
-The army was then relocated to Romania as part of the Axis offensive in the Balkans.
+First seeing defensive action along the Siegfried Line, the army was part of Rundstedt's Army Group A responsible for the Ardennes offensive.
+It had under its command seven infantry divisions and one mountain division in May 1940.
+After the breakthrough on the Meuse near Sedan, the infantry divisions fought their way to the Aisne.
+In the ensuing Fall Rot the army marched to the Swiss border and secured the demarcation line with Zone libre.
+For the rest of 1940 the army was assigned to occupation duties in France.

+Balkan campaign

 In February 1941, an agreement between Field Marshal List and the Bulgarian General Staff allowed the passage of German troops.
 On the night of February 28, German Army units crossed the Danube from Romania and took up strategic positions in Bulgaria.

 On 6 April, units of the 12th army advanced into Yugoslavia and Greece.
-The Yugoslavians crumbled first.
-But, after six months of fighting the Italians, the Greeks could not stand up to the 12th Army's fifteen divisions, four of which were armored.
+The Yugoslavs crumbled first.
+After six months of fighting the Italians, the Greeks could not stand up to the 12th Army's fifteen divisions, four of which were armored.
+As the Greek army capitulated, four Commonwealth divisions rushed from North Africa to aid the Greeks were forced to evacuate after defeats at Olympus and Thermopylae.
+Elements of the army then participated in the conquest of Crete and the Aegean Islands.
+From June 1941 to the end of 1942 the army served occupation duties in Croatia, Serbia and Greece.

-The British subsequently rushed four divisions from Libya to aid the Greeks but they, like the Greeks, were overwhelmed by the German panzers and by Luftwaffe strikes.
-The northern Greek armies surrendered to the Germans on April 23.
-Four days later German tanks entered Athens and hoisted the swastika over the Acropolis.

 The 12th Army became Army Group E (Heeresgruppe E) on January 1, 1943.

+Reactivation

 The 12th Army was reconstituted on the Western Front near the Elbe River on April 10, 1945.
-Under General Walther Wenck, the 12th Army made the last attempt by a German Army to relieve German Führer Adolf Hitler in the besieged German capital during the Battle of Berlin.
+With the command staff of the dissolved Army Group North, the army consisted of XLVIII, XX, and XXXI Army Corps.
+Under General Walther Wenck, the 12th Army made the last attempt by a German Army to relieve the besieged capital during the Battle of Berlin.
 Although it successfully reached Potsdam, the 12th Army was stopped by numerically superior Soviet Red Army forces and forced to abandon the effort to relieve Berlin.
 The 12th Army then linked up with the remnants of General Theodor Busse's decimated 9th Army south of Beelitz and, in the confusion of the Soviet breakthrough, provided a corridor to the west for soldiers and refugees alike to reach and cross the partially destroyed Elbe River bridge at Tangermünde and surrender to American forces between May 4 and May 7, 1945.